PaddlePaddle/models/fluid/text_matching_on_quora/README.md

 ## Results

-In our experiment, we found that LSTM-based models outperform convolution-based model in test set accuracy.
-DecAtt model has fewer parameters than LSTM-based models, but it is very sensitive to the hyper-parameters when training.
+In our experiment, we found that LSTM-based models outperformed convolution-based models.
+The DecAtt model has fewer parameters than LSTM-based models, but is sensitive to hyper-parameters.

 |Model|Config|dev accuracy| test accuracy
 |:----:|:----:|:----:|:----:|